YongoDavid/Demo-2024-June/README.md

 JUNE-19-2024
 New day new grind.
-still putting that woork in for React.
+still putting that work in for React.
 Making project updates to my sillicon valley projects.

 JUNE-20-2024